DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/box_structure.md

 2. Check if the box contains fewer events than the splitting threshold or that the maximum tree depth has yet to be reached, exit splitting the current box/branch if either are satisfied.
+3. Calculate the number of new child boxes (2^N) and their "width" in Morton number.
-3. Split the box in the centre of all axes, creating 2^N child boxes.
+4. From the child widths calculate the lower and upper bounds of child boxes.
-4. Sort child boxes by their lower bound Morton number
-5. Set the start event of the first child box to that of the parent box
-6. Iterate over all child boxes
+5. Iterate over box boundaries:
-    1. Find the next event to NOT be contained in the current child box (1)
+    1. Find the next event to NOT be contained in the current child box (1).
-    2. Mark set the end of the current child box and start of next child box to this event
+    2. Mark this as the end event for the current child box.
-7. Set the end event of the last box to that of the parent box
+    3. Create a new child box and add it to the parent's child vector
-8. For each child box:
+6. For each child box:
     1. Go to step 2

 Step 8 is implemented using OpenMP tasks to efficiently distribute this process